thirdweb-example/thirdweb-auth-next-auth/README.md

 ## Getting Started

-This example demonstrates how to use thirdweb Auth with NextJS.
+This example demonstrates how to use thirdweb Auth with [Next Auth](https://next-auth.js.org/).
+In this example, we'll setup a simple app that lets users sign in with their wallet, or with their google account.

 To run the project, first clone this repository, and then run one of the following commands to install the dependencies: